RESOURCE CENTER

 Charitable Donations

-For 2023, IRA owners who are age 70 ½ or older had the option to transfer up to $100,000 to a charity tax free by making a Qualified Charitable Distribution, or QCD.
-This amount will increase to $105,000 in 2024.
+For 2024, IRA owners who are age 70 ½ or older had the option to transfer up to $105,000 to a charity tax free by making a Qualified Charitable Distribution, or QCD.
 QCDs must be made directly by the trustee of the IRA to the charity in order to qualify for tax-free treatment, and must be made by December 31, so the IRA owner should contact their IRA trustee in time to complete the transaction by the end of the year.
 All other charitable donations must be claimed as a deduction on Schedule A.

 - 14 cents per mile driven in service of charitable organizations